 Mission #1 - Tank

-Performance is sluggish and also lacks any kind of engine noise (which is just weird) but I have to admit that I had a bunch of fun driving the little tank.
-Make sure you hit the function keys for the different modes of operation and also a cool outside perspective.
-Overall, it's worth playing a couple of missions but sadly, feels like a rushed add-on if I'm honest.
+Performance is poor and lacks engine noise (which is weird), but I have to admit that I had a bunch of fun driving the little tank.
+Make sure you hit the function keys for the different modes of operation, and also a cool outside perspective.
+Overall, it's worth playing a couple of missions, but sadly, it feels like a rushed add-on.

-The big boys are here and we're taking no prisoners!
+The big boys are here, and we're taking no prisoners!

 We're out roaming the countryside - looking for a fight.